I Ching Oracle Result: Transformation from Hexagram 8 with Changing Lines 2, 6 to Hexagram 59

 (Bǐ zhī wú shǒu, xiōng.)

-"Alignment without a center brings misfortune."
+"Alignment without a center brings unfavorable outcome."

 This line identifies the failure case of union: a gathering without direction or guiding principle.